 Ensure customer satisfaction

 As a retailer, return and exchange is clearly a loss of profitability.
 However, if you ignore reality, there will be mounting unaddressed problems and result in customer complaints.

 In the era of online shopping, shoppers are more likely to purchase undesirable products because of size, style or damage, etc. That being so, retailers should come up with an easy and clear return and exchange policy to satisfy customers.

 Save time and effort

 When it comes to return and exchange, each client has a custom shopping journey that businesses can not handle on a case-by-case basis.
 In addition, processing every return will be time-consuming and exhausting for customer service staff.
 A standard policy for multi-stores helps businesses more active and efficient in the processing of returns and exchanges.

 A guideline for a standard return and exchange policy

 Listen to what customers want

 If you want to implement a policy that is beneficial for customers, you need to know what their preferences are.

 At the starting point, you should list out the basics of a standard return policy, such as what items can be returned or exchanged, what items are labeled as “final sale”, when things can be returned (30, 60, or 90 days after-sale) and what products can be returned (products of equal value or store credits).

 Subsequently, it is essential to listen to customer feedback on the return terms and conditions.
 For instance, shoppers have a tendency to pick a full refund instead of items with equal value.
 Another case is that buyers love to exchange gift cards in lieu of store credits because they don’t go to your shop frequently.

 Do not hide your policy

-According to a study of UPS, 68% of clients check the website’s return and policy before making a purchase.
+According to a study by UPS, 68% of clients check the website’s return and policy before making a purchase.
 Therefore, apart from the “easy” or “no-hassle”, store owners should make policies accessible.
 Do not let customers go on a scavenger hunt to find out information on different pages.